esa/pagmo/doc/sphinx/examples/local_optimization.rst

  **All parameters set by a setter method, as well as the parameters in the constructor (also the defaults!) are oveloading the values from the configuration file ``param.xml``.**
  List of setter-exposed WORHP parameters is available at: https://github.com/esa/pagmo/blob/master/src/algorithm/worhp_cpp_wrapper/set_get_params.cpp

-Script below shows a usecase of WORHP as local optimizer in PaGMO:
+Script below shows a use case of WORHP as local optimizer in PaGMO:

 .. code-block:: python